 (example comparison rates as they stood at November 2014)

-Also compare the £2500 – £6000 installation cost of installing Oil or LPG fired central heating with the £200 cost of the Paraffin inverter heater.
-Even if you bought four Paraffin Inverter heaters for use in a four bedroomed house, it would still cost less than £1000, that’s almost a sixth of the £6000 average cost of fitting a LPG based central heating system.
+Also compare the £2500 – £6000 installation cost of installing Oil or LPG fired central heating with the £150 – £180 cost of the cheapest Paraffin inverter heater.
+Even if you bought four Paraffin Inverter heaters for use in a four bedroomed house, it would still cost well under £1000, that’s almost a sixth of the £6000 average cost of fitting a LPG based central heating system, and the savings made on the outlay will buy a lot of Fuel.

 As you can see, the Corona Paraffin Heater is worth considering as a portable, money saving room heating alternative to either Economy 7 or Standard Electric Heating, as well as LPG heating.
 Its also ideal as temporary heating for outbuildings or for using on Boats and Static Caravans where LPG may prove very costly.
 It is also ideal for supplementary heating in short term rented accommodation as no flue or building modification is required and being portable you can take it with you when you move.